Probing third-generation New Physics with $K\to \pi \nu\bar\nu$ and $B\to K^{(*)} \nu\bar\nu$

 At present, the leading source of uncertainty in predicting $K\to \pi\nu\bar\nu$ rates within the SM lies in the CKM inputs and, particularly, on $|V_{cb}|$.
 The dependence from $|V_{cb}|$ is hidden in the factor $\lambda^t_{sd}$ that, employing the improved Wolfenstein parametrization~\cite{Buras:1994ec}, can be rewritten as

 implying $\cB(K\to \pi\nu\bar\nu) \propto |V_{cb}|^4$.

 Despite the many efforts in the recent years, the exclusive and inclusive determinations of $|V_{cb}|$ are still in tension.
 In particular, a lower value of $|V_{cb}|$, as the exclusive determinations suggest, would push the predictions for these two decay modes towards lower values.
-We opt for the following strategy: we combine the global fit for the inclusive determination \cite{Finauri:2023kte} together with the recent exclusive one in \cite{Bordone:2024weh}.
+We opt for the following strategy: we combine the global fit for the inclusive determination \cite{Finauri:2023kte} together with the recent exclusive one in \cite{Bordone:2024weh}\footnote{The exclusive determination in \cite{Bordone:2024weh} agrees with previous analyses in \cite{Martinelli:2021onb,Martinelli:2021myh,Martinelli:2022xir,Martinelli:2023fwm} and with the global fits in \cite{UTfit:2022hsi,UTfit:ICHEP,FlavourLatticeAveragingGroupFLAG:2024oxs}.}.
 This leads to

 where the uncertainty has been inflated to account for the tension between the two determinations.
 We can see the dependence of the $K^+\to \pi^+\nu\bar\nu$ branching fraction on $|V_{cb}|$ in Fig.~\ref{Fig:KtopivsVcb}.
 Here the green band is the parametric dependence of the theoretical prediction from $|V_{cb}|$, the gray band is the up-to-date experimental measurement and in red we represent the value for $|V_{cb}|$ in Eq.~(\ref{eq:Vcb_combination}).
 From the plot it is clear how a lower $|V_{cb}|$ value would increase the tension with the SM prediction with respect to our choice in Eq.~(\ref{eq:Vcb_combination}).
 This problem will become even more evident in the next few years, in view of projected NA62 uncertainty on $\cB(K^+\to\pi^+\nu\bar\nu)$ of $\sim 15\%$ at the end of Run 3.